armand33/wikipedia_graph/README.md

     * network.pkl : pickle file of the scraped network dictionary (see the notebook for details)
     * shortest_paths.pkl = pickle file of the shortest paths dictionary (see the notebook for details)

+### Requirements:
+This project was developed using Python 3.

+The required libraries are:
+* Numpy
+* NetworkX
+* Scikit Learn
+* community
+* python-louvain
+* seaborn
+* tqdm

 ### Project details
 [Link](https://docs.google.com/document/d/1XEc3ogZWYKrAFKGfEoxY8xdoTWGB_P_4vfVQA0mi6tk/edit?usp=sharing) to the original project proposal.